-On August 16, 2013, a young girl and her family were on the Macy’s escalators when her right foot became entrapped and swallowed by the top of the escalator stair.
+On August 16, 2013, a young girl and her family were on the department store’s escalators when her right foot became entrapped and swallowed by the top of the escalator stair.
 After freeing her leg, emergency personnel transported the child to Hackensack University Medical Center.
 While there, a team of specialists treated her during her 7 week hospitalization.

 The girl had a total of 22 procedures to save her foot from amputation and completely rebuild it.
 She received skin and muscle grafts from other parts of her body, and endured lung and kidney failure from all of the trauma.
 The child remained hospitalized for almost 3 months, followed by years of physical therapy.